taustation-fan/taustation-fan.github.io/README.md

 In either case, go the Port and then Shipping Bay, and then to your inventory.
 There you can select an item, and click on *Send item*.
 This lets you select the recipient, and if you select yourself, the destination station.
-The shipping price depends on the distance and the shipped object's mass.
+The shipping cost is calculated as mass * distance * 1 credit / 7000 km, with a lower limit of 0.1c/kg for local shipping.

 After the object has arrived, the recipient gets a notification, and can pick up item at the Shipping Bay.
 If they don't do so within 20 days,